nefrob/unity-rts/README.md

 # unity-rts

 This project implements a basic RTS game using Unity game engine (2020.1.3f1) and C#.
-It is based on [this](https://www.udemy.com/course/unity-multiplayer/) Udemy course, with expanded mechanics.
+It is based on [this](https://www.udemy.com/course/unity-multiplayer/) Udemy course with expanded mechanics.

 The following gameplay features are present:
 - Camera movement (pan, rotate and zoom) with clamping to the edge of the map.